yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 Besides the standard metrics for GPU operation timings (Table [8.1](#table:gtimes)), memory allocation and deallocation (Table [8.2](#table:gmem)), memory set (Table [8.3](#table:gmset)), explicit memory copies (Table [8.4](#table:gxcopy)), and synchronization (Table [8.5](#table:gsync)), HPCToolkit reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [8.6](#table:gker).
 NVIDIA defines theoretical occupancy as the ratio of the active threads in a streaming multiprocessor to the maximum active threads supported by the hardware in one streaming multiprocessor.

 At present, using NVIDIA's CUPTI library adds substantial measurement overhead.
 Unlike CPU monitoring based on asynchronous sampling, GPU performance monitoring uses vendor-provided callback interfaces to intercept the initiation of each GPU operation.
 Accordingly, the overhead of GPU performance monitoring depends upon how frequently GPU operations are initiated.
-In our experience to date, profiling (and if requested, tracing) on NVIDIA GPUs using NVIDIA's CUPTI interface roughly doubles the execution time of a GPU-accelerated application.
-In our experience, we have seen NVIDIA's PC sampling dilate the execution time of a GPU-accelerated program by `30\times` using CUDA 10 or earlier.
-Our early experience with CUDA 11 indicates that overhead using PC sampling is much lower and less than `5\times`.
+Profiling (and if requested, tracing) on NVIDIA GPUs using NVIDIA's CUPTI interface roughly doubles the execution time of a GPU-accelerated application that launch kernels very frequently.
+Our experience with CUDA's support that serializes kernels for PC sampling is that the overhead is less than `5x`.
 The overhead of GPU monitoring is principally on the host side.
 As measured by CUPTI, the time spent in GPU operations or PC samples is expected to be relatively accurate.
 However, since execution as a whole is slowed while measuring GPU performance, when evaluating GPU activity reported by HPCToolkit, one must be careful.
+Any traces collected while PC sampling will be dilated and should be viewed as providing qualitative information only.

-For instance, if a GPU-accelerated program runs in 1000 seconds without HPCToolkit monitoring GPU activity but slows to 2000 seconds when GPU profiling and tracing is enabled, then if GPU profiles and traces show that the GPU is active for 25% of the execution time, one should re-scale the accurate measurements of GPU activity by considering the `2\times` dilation when monitoring GPU activity.
+For instance, if a GPU-accelerated program runs in 1000 seconds without HPCToolkit monitoring GPU activity but slows to 2000 seconds when GPU profiling and tracing is enabled, then if GPU profiles and traces show that the GPU is active for 25% of the execution time, one should re-scale the accurate measurements of GPU activity by considering the `2x` dilation when monitoring GPU activity.
 Without monitoring, one would expect the same level of GPU activity, but the host time would be twice as fast.
 Thus, without monitoring, the ratio of GPU activity to host activity would be roughly double.

 (nvidia-pc-sampling)=

 ### PC Sampling on NVIDIA GPUs

-NVIDIA's GPUs have supported PC sampling since Maxwell (Corporation 2019).
+NVIDIA's GPUs have supported [PC sampling](https://docs.nvidia.com/cupti/Cupti/r_main.html#r_pc_sampling) since Maxwell.
 Instruction samples are collected separately on each active streaming multiprocessor (SM) and merged in a buffer returned by NVIDIA's CUPTI.
 In each sampling period, one warp scheduler of each active SM